GeekFiftyFive/GeekFiftyFive.github.io/docs/_posts/2022-11-20-introducing-sunda.markdown

 First of all, it is able to Join other fields in the input JSON so long as they also refer to an array.

-It also demonstrates it's ability to perform arithemtic, and numeric comparisons, as well as being able to use the boolean operators `and` and `or`, with proper precedence.
+It also demonstrates it's ability to perform arithmetic, and numeric comparisons, as well as being able to use the boolean operators `and` and `or`, with proper precedence.

 Lastly it supports aggregations such as `count` and `sum`.